Mevo Beitar: History

 The village was established near the Betar fortress on 24 April 1950 by native Israelis and immigrants from Argentina who were members of the Beitar movement, including Matityahu Drobles, later a member of the Knesset.
 It was founded on the land of the depopulated Arab village of al-Qabu.
-Located around a kilometre from the Green Line, it was a border settlement until the Six-Day War.
+Located around a kilometre from the Green Line, it was a "Sefer settlement" (which meant it was entitled to financial compensation) until the Six-Day War.